harishvc/quick-references/python3/python-intro4c.md

 ## What is a race condition?
   - When multiple threads access the same resources producing **unanticiated outcomes**
-  - Identify the critical section and apply concurrency primitives on the critical section
+  - Identify the critical section and apply *synchronization* techniques

 ##  Muli-threading Support & Global Interpreter Lock (GIL)